-To assess the effectiveness of the online resources developed for the course, the online Graphics class was piloted in Fall 2015 at Cañada College.
-As part of the assessment of the online course, student outcomes are compared with those of the face-to-face section offered in the same semester.
-Table 1 shows a comparison of the online section and the face-to-face section of the Engineering Course in Fall 2015.
+To assess the effectiveness of the online resources developed for the course, the online Graphics class was piloted at Cañada College in Fall 2015 and implemented again in Fall 2016.
+As part of the assessment of the online course, student outcomes are compared with those of the face-toface section offered in the same semester.
+For the Fall 2015 pilot implementation, Table 1 shows a comparison of the online section and the face-to-face section of the Engineering Graphics course.
 The online section was taught by the engineering instructor (Professor A) who developed the online course.
 The face-to-face course was taught by an adjunct instructor (Professor B) who was teaching the graphics class for the first time.
 The two instructors used the same PowerPoint lectures to deliver content to students.
 For the online class, the PowerPoint slides were presented in pre-recorded lecture videos, while the PowerPoint slides were presented by the instructor during class time for the face-to-face section.
-The same laboratory exercises with the same laboratory handouts were given to students in both sections, with the FTF students completing the labs during class session with assistance from the instructor while online students completed the labs on their own time without live assistance from the instructor.
-The guizzes given were not the same, and the formats were also different.
+The same laboratory exercises with the same laboratory handouts were given to students in both sections, with the F2F students completing the labs during class session with assistance from the instructor while online students completed the labs on their own time without live assistance from the instructor.
+The quizzes given were not the same, and the formats were also different.
 For the tests, the two instructors collaborated on having identical multiple-choice questions and two or three of the problems identical for each of the tests.
-Tests were administered on campus by the instructors, with the online students taking their tests in the evening and FTF students taking the tests during their class sessions (MW, 2-5 p.m.).
-For all of the tests given during the semester, the online students took their tests at least a day before the FTF students had theirs.
+Tests were administered on campus by the instructors, with the online students taking their tests in the evening and F2F students taking the tests during their class sessions (MW, 2-5) p.m.).
+For all of the tests given during the semester, the online students took their tests at least a day before the F2F students had theirs.
 Identical homework sets were also given to students in both sections.
 In addition to laboratory exercises, quizzes, homework, and tests, a final design group project was also given to the students.
 Since the projects given to the two sections were not the same, student outcomes for the projects are not included in the comparison.
 Throughout the semester, two drop-in tutors were available on campus to assist students in completing their labs and assignments outside of class.

 Table 1.
-A comparison of class characteristics for the online and face-to-face sections of Engineering Graphics in Fall 2015.
+A comparison of class characteristics for the online and face-to-face sections of Engineering Graphics in Fall 2015